 From 2012 on, declining health—including some surgical procedures—required Father to gradually scale back the service he was able to provide to his two parishes; and, in March of 2014, he was relieved of his pastoral duties and released to return to the diocese for which he was ordained.
 On June 1st of that year, he was appointed by the Bishop of Metuchen to serve as Chaplain of the National Blue Army Shrine of Our Lady of Fatima in Washington, New Jersey, a place of pilgrimage and prayer within the diocese, operated by the World Apostolate of Fatima, USA, where he served for nearly four years, his last being the 100th anniversary of the apparitions at Fatima.

 In January of 2018, personal and family issues motivated him to seek a priestly assignment closer to home.
-Once again, the Bishop of Metuchen granted him permission to serve outside his diocese; and, on his bishop's recommendation, was accepted to serve as an extern priest in the Archdiocese of Washington, DC, where the Cardinal-Archbishop kindly invited him to reside in the rectory of his native parish where he grew up, appointing him once again to the hospital ministry in his home parish.
-As before, he remains incardinated in the diocese for which he was ordained, with the initial arrangement being for one year pending a review of his ministry; but, he hopes and prays to serve out the remainder of his active ministry in this assignment, God willing.
+Once again, the Bishop of Metuchen granted him permission to serve outside his diocese; and, on his bishop's recommendation, was accepted to serve as an extern priest in the Archdiocese of Washington, DC, where the Cardinal-Archbishop kindly invited him to reside in the rectory of his native parish in Maryland where he grew up, appointing him once again to the hospital ministry in his home parish.
+As before, he remains incardinated in the diocese for which he was ordained.
+In point of fact, most of Father's priesthood has been spent serving outside his own diocese.

 Father Michael can be reached at postmaster@FatherVenditti.com, and invites any comments regarding this web site.